-BEHF Architects has teamed up with Mittermair Architekten to revamp historic complex Korb Etagen, Brandstätte 7 in the center of Vienna
+BEHF Architects has teamed up with Mittermair Architekten to revamp historic complex Korb Etagen, Brandstätte 7 in the centre of Vienna

-In the heart of the historic center of Vienna, only a few minutes walk from St. Stephen’s Cathedral, BEHF Architects and Mittermair Architekten have converted former office premises of Erste Bank situated above the legendary Café Korb into 69 inviting apartments on about 12,000 square metres.
+In the heart of the historic centre of Vienna, only a few minutes walk from St. Stephen’s Cathedral, BEHF Architects and Mittermair Architekten have converted former office premises of Erste Bank situated above the legendary Café Korb into 69 inviting apartments on about 12,000 square metres.
 In order to comply with the city’s low-cost housing policy and ensure the affordability of housing, the architects have developed compact units, a large portion of which are smaller than 50 square metres in size.
 This historic complex overlooks the city of Vienna, and through the apartments’ large glass windows provides breathtaking views of well-known neighbouring sites such as St. Stephen’s Cathedral or the Zacherlhaus designed by Jože Plečnik.

 Thanks to its exceptional central location, the Korb Etagen complex is just steps away from a vast pedestrian zone of the first district of Vienna, one of Europe’s most liveable cities, and its luxurious shopping and dining as well as most famous historical sites.

 The Korb Etagen complex was built between 1902 and 1904.
 On its grand opening day in 1904, Café Korb had Emperor Franz Joseph I in attendance.
 This local hotspot owns its name to the stucco work resembling a basket (German: “der Korb”) which was developed at the time.
 It was one of the first meeting points for Freud’s “Vienna Psychoanalytic Society” and to this date a favourite café amongst Nobel Prize winners.

 In June 2018, the architects completed the conversion of the six-storey building based on the style of the 1960s, when the entire property was renovated.
 The design strategy was to revamp the building true to its original and adjust it to modern standards of energy efficiency.